Tetraethylammonium: Preparation

-Other examples include tetraethylammonium cyanide (Et4NCN), and trichlorostannate (Et4NSnCl3).
-In some cases, salts are produced of anions that cannot be generated in water, such as the tetrahedral [NiCl4](2-) salt.
+Other examples include tetraethylammonium cyanide ([(CH3CH2)4N]+CN-), and trichlorostannate ([(CH3CH2)4N]+[SnCl3]-).
+In some cases, salts are produced of anions that cannot be generated in water, such as tetraethylammonium tetrachloronickelate(II) salt ([(CH3CH2)4N]+)2[NiCl4](2-), with the tetrahedral [NiCl4](2-) anion.

 Uses

 The principal chemical characteristic of tetraethylammonium salts is their ability to engage in processes involving phase-transfer, such as phase-transfer catalysis.
 Typically, the four ethyl groups surrounding the nitrogen are too small to facilitate efficient ion transfer between aqueous and organic phases, but tetraethylammonium salts have been found to be effective in a number of such applications, and these are exemplified under the headings of the individual salts.

 TEA salts such as tetraethylammonium tetrafluoroborate and tetraethylammonium methylsulfonate are used in supercapacitors as organic electrolytes.

 TEA halide and its hydroxide are used for the synthesis of high-silica zeolite, especially for the zeolite beta.
 TEA can act as a template for micropore of zeolites under hydrothermal conditions during crystallization processes.